 Ingredients

-For the dough
+For the dough:

-- espresso powder (optional)
+- espresso powder (optional): Deepens the chocolate flavor.

-For finishing
+For finishing:

 See recipe card for quantities.